spatie/laravel-medialibrary/UPGRADING.md

 ##From v3 to v4
 - All exceptions have been renamed.
 If you were catching medialibrary specific exception please look up the new name in /src/Exceptions.
 - Glide has been upgraded from 0.3 in 1.0.
 Glide renamed some operations in their 1.0 release, most notably the `crop` and `fit` ones.
 If you were using those in your conversions refer the Glide documentation how they should be changed.

+##From v4 to 5
+- All exceptions have been renamed.
+If you were catching medialibrary specific exception please look up the new name in /src/Exceptions.
+- be aware`getMedia` and related functions now return only the media from the `default` collection
+- `imageGenerators` have been added to the config file.